 Why is Shincheonji called a cult?

-However, its humble beginnings are often twisted within the social media today as many will falsely claim that the Chairman of the religious organization is a self-proclaimed Messiah, however, there are no recordings nor written statements from Lee Man Hee himself that validate such claims.
-In contrast, if one were to truly listen to the teachings from Shincheonji they would recognize that they all revolve around fulfilling the prophecies explicitly stated within the scriptures of the Bible.
+Its humble beginnings are often twisted within the social media today as many will falsely claim that the Chairman of the religious organization is a self-proclaimed Messiah.
+However, there are no recordings nor written statements from Lee Man Hee himself that validate such claims.
+In contrast, if one were to truly listen to the teachings from Shincheonji, they would recognize that they all revolve around fulfilling the prophecies explicitly stated within the scriptures of the Bible.

 Is there a Biblical basis for Shincheonji?

-However, roughly a year after, corruption and division permeated the Tabernacle Temple resulting in the arrest for fraud.
-Lee then wrote on behalf of the congregation calling for these messengers to repent of their wrongdoings.
-Yet, this resulted in him being beaten and threatened, and eventually he left the Tabernacle Temple to return to his hometown.
+However, roughly a year after, corruption divided the Tabernacle Temple.
+Lee then sent letters, calling for these messengers to repent of their wrongdoings.
+Yet, this resulted in him being beaten and threatened, and eventually, he left the Tabernacle Temple to return to his hometown.

-Given its humble beginnings, the Shincheonji Church went unnoticed by the Presbyterian pastors and the government.
-However, the Church soon began to grow in members exponentially.
+Given its humble beginnings, the Shincheonji Church went initially unnoticed.
+However, the Church soon began to grow exponentially in size.

 Zion Christian Mission Center: What kind of place is it?

-One reason for the expansion centered on the opening of Shincheonji’s theological school, Zion Mission Center, in which believers would attend Bible studies to learn about the scriptures in depth.
+The main cause of the rapid expansion was the opening of Shincheonji’s theological school, Zion Mission Center, in which believers would attend Bible studies to learn about the scriptures in depth.

-The first graduating class occurred in 1991 and following years after the church soon grew from 76,000 members in 2007 to 200,000 in 2018.
-Last year in 2019, the Church graduated over 100,000 graduates and celebrated the largest graduation class of any theological or seminary school in history.
+The first class graduated in 1991 and in the following years, the Church grew from 76,000 members in 2007 to 200,000 in 2018.
+Last year in 2019, the Church graduated over 100,000 graduates from Zion Christian Mission Center and celebrated the largest graduation class of any theological or seminary school in history.

-This type of growth immediately caught the attention of the surrounding mainstream churches who spared rumors about the teachings and the Chairman in an effort to stop people from attending Shincheonji Church.
-However, such persecution did not hinder Chairman Lee’s efforts as he went on to do the work of peace around the entire world through many humanitarian activities and the World Peace Tour.
+This rapid growth immediately caught the attention of the surrounding mainstream churches, who spread rumors about the teachings and Lee in an effort to stop people from attending Shincheonji Church.
+However, such persecution did not hinder Lee’s efforts as he went on to do the work of peace around the entire world through many humanitarian activities and several World Peace Tours.

-Furthermore, he founded an NGO called Heavenly Culture, World Peace, Restoration of Light (HWPL) to further the work of world peace; this organization was granted special consultative status at the United Nations Economic and Social Council (ECOSOC).
-As he travels the world today, Chairman Lee is recognized by various political and religious leaders across the globe as a man who stands for peace and kindness, while in his own home country, he is maliciously slandered and has been detained.
+Furthermore, he founded an NGO called Heavenly Culture, World Peace, Restoration of Light (HWPL) to advance the work of world peace.
+This organization was granted special consultative status at the United Nations Economic and Social Council (ECOSOC).
+As he travels the world today, Lee is recognized by various political and religious leaders across the globe as a man who stands for peace and kindness, while in his own home country, he is maliciously slandered by society and the media.